OpenTSDB/opentsdb.net/docs/source/user_guide/query/aggregators.rst

-Aggregators
+Aggregation
 ===========

 OpenTSDB was designed to efficiently combine multiple, distinct time series during query execution.
+The reason for this is that when users are looking at their data, most often they start at a high level asking questions like "what is my total throughput by data center?" or "what is the current power consumption by region?".
+After looking at these high level values, one or more may stick out so users drill-down into more granular data sets like "what is the throughput by host in my LAX data center?".
+We want to make it easy to answer those high level questions but still allow for drilling down for greater detail.

-But how do you merge individual time series into a single series of data?
-Aggregation functions provide the means of mathematically merging the different data series into one, giving you a choice of various mathematical operations.
-Since OpenTSDB doesn't know whether or not a query will return multiple time series, an aggregation function is always required just in case.
+But how do you merge multiple individual time series into a single series of data?
+Aggregation functions provide the means of mathematically merging the different time series into one.
+Filters are used to group results by tags and aggregations are then applied to each group.
+Aggregations are similar to SQL's ``GROUP BY`` clause where the user selects a pre-defined aggregation function to merge multiple records into a single result.
+However in TSDs, a set of records is aggregated per timestamp and group.

-Aggregators have two methods of operation:
+Each aggregator has two components:

+* **Function** - The mathematical computation applied such as summing all the values, computing the average or picking the highest.
+* **Interpolation** - A way of handling *missing* values such as when time series *A* has a value at *T1* but time series *B* does not have a value.

+This document focuses on how aggregators are used in a *group by* context, i.e. when merging multiple time series into one.
+Additionally, aggregators can be used to downsample time series (i.e. return a lower resolution set of results).
+For more information, see :doc:`downsampling`.

 Aggregation
 ^^^^^^^^^^^

-Since OpenTSDB doesn't know whether a query will return multiple time series until it scans through all of the data, an aggregation function must be specified for every query just in case.
-When more than one series is found, the two series are **aggregated** together into a single time series.
-For each timestamp in the different time series, the aggregator will perform it's computation for each value in every time series at that timestamp.
+When aggregating or *grouping* each set of time series into one, the timestamps in every time series are aligned.
+Then for each timestamp, the values across all time series are aggregated into a new numerical value.
 That is, the aggregator will work *across* all of the time series at each timestamp.
-The following table illustrates the ``sum`` aggregator as it works across time series ``A`` and ``B`` to produce series ``Output``.
+Think of the raw data as a matrix or table as in the following example that illustrates the ``sum`` aggregator as it works across two time series, ``A`` and ``B``, to produce a new time series ``Output``.

 .. csv-table::
-   :header: "series", "ts0", "ts0+10s", "ts0+20s", "ts0+30s", "ts0+40s", "ts0+50s"
+   :header: "Time Series", "t0", "t0+10s", "t0+20s", "t0+30s", "t0+40s", "t0+50s"
    :widths: 40, 10, 10, 10, 10, 10, 10

    "A", "5", "5", "10", "15", "20", "5"